therealsmat/portfolio/priv/posts/2023/05-01-metaprogramming-in-elixir.md

 end
 ```

-As mentioned above, all enums will be converted to regular modules and each value has a `.value()` function that can be used to retrive the value (no pun intended).
+All enums will be converted to regular modules and each value has a `.value()` function that returns, well, the value.

 ```elixir
 defmodule MyApp.GameHandler do